Shopify/hydrogen-v1/docs/components/primitive/image.md

 ## Image size options

-You can change the size and format of the image returned by the Shopify CDN.
+You can change the size, srcset, and format of the image returned by the Shopify CDN.

 | Key      | Description                                                                                             |
 | -------- | ------------------------------------------------------------------------------------------------------- |